Reticulated siren: Discovery

 The first known reticulated siren was collected in 1970, in Baldwin County, Alabama, described by herpetologist Robert Hughes Mount as not conforming to the typical physical description of S. lacertina.
 It was not formally named at that time and was treated as somewhat of a legend, colloquially referred to as the "leopard eel".
 Another sighting of numerous individuals was made in the 1990s by the herpetologist John Jensen, who reportedly sighted dozens of reticulated sirens and amphiumas moving across a road during a rainstorm near Florala, Alabama.

 In September 2009, American herpetologist David A. Steen was studying Nerodia (water snakes) and turtles at Eglin Air Force Base in Okaloosa County, Florida, when he captured a single specimen of S. reticulata in a crayfish trap.
 Additional trapping efforts between 2009 and 2014 were unsuccessful until three more sirens were found in June 2014 near Lake Jackson in Walton County, Florida.
 The reticulated siren is one of the largest animals in the United States to be newly described in the past 100 years.

 Taxonomy

 The leopard eel was formally described as Siren reticulata in December 2018.
 The specific epithet reticulata refers to the reticulated (meaning network-like or patchwork) patterning typical of this species.
 The authors of the 2018 paper coined the name reticulated siren as a "more appropriate formal common name", as it is neither a leopard nor an eel.
-It is one of three extant species in the genus Siren.
+It is one of four extant species in the genus Siren.

 The holotype is a female captured in Walton County, Florida, measuring 39.7 cm from snout to vent and weighing 221 g.
 The type locality habitat was a shallow marsh vegetated with floating and emergent plants.